 2. The nature of the copyrighted work

-3. The amount and substantiality of the portion taken or used
+3. The amount and substantiality of the portion taken

 4. The effect of the use upon the potential market.